-In this work, over 100 computationally-designed mutants of a family 1 glycoside hydrolase were produced, purified, and kinetically characterized.
+In this work 100 computationally designed mutants of a family 1 glycoside hydrolase were produced, purified, and kinetically characterized.
 This dataset revealed new insights into structure-function relationships in BglB.
 Machine learning protocols were employed to select a subset of readily calculated structural features that are highly predictive of each measured kinetic parameter.
 The development of this large data set allowed a statistically significant assessment of the Rosetta Molecular Modeling Suite’s ability to predict functional effects of mutations on this enzyme’s kinetic properties.
 This data set will be invaluable for the development of computational enzyme engineering algorithms and providing insight into the physical basis of enzyme sequence-structure-function relationships.

 METHODS